 For example, if a subset of this result set is queried for all rows where col5 equals c you can create the below filtered index:

 CREATE NONCLUSTERED INDEX IX_col4_col5 ON #tmptable (col4,col5) WHERE col5 = 'c'

 Again, this is purely a basic example and a good indexing strategy may be better for this particular query.

 However, combining result sets into a temporary table and then creating a covering index on certain columns can be very powerful.

 In reality, a few people in our industry have different terms for these temporary tables and indexes.
 I call them pseudo.
 However, what matters is the outcome not the name.

 If you have performance issues with a large SELECT statement that has one or more joins in it this is definitely something I recommend.

+My last tip for dealing with large SQL Server scripts is about ORDER BY statements.
 Whilst going through the query look at what ORDER BY statements are being used.
 Because quite often I find a lot of these statements early on the query when they are not actually needed.

 For example, they are used in a SELECT statement to return results.
 Which are then used later in the query which does not required the results ordered.

 If the ORDER BY is used in the final results, check where the output is going.
 Because it may not be needed or quicker to do in the final destination.